 What is Your Legacy?

-Planned giving includes a variety of ways that gifts can be made to the Senior Center from different resources.
+Planned giving includes a variety of ways that gifts can be made to The Hub from different resources.

 This usually involves financial or estate planning; however, it is not reserved for the wealthy.
 Planned giving is a means by which anyone concerned with the wise use of their personal resources makes a considered choice about their ultimate gift.